Home Burglary Statistics in the US

 A burglar uses a crowbar to open a front door.

-According to the FBI’s Uniform Crime Reporting Program, burglary is a subset of property crime, which also includes theft and motor vehicle offenses.
-While property crime rates have declined nationally, burglary remains a serious concern for homeowners.
+The FBI's Uniform Crime Reporting Program classifies burglary as a property crime, alongside theft and motor vehicle offenses.
+Property crime rates have declined nationally, but burglary continues affecting homeowners.

-In 2023, residential properties accounted for most burglaries, with the highest number of break-ins occurring late at night.
+Residential properties accounted for most burglaries in 2023, with the highest number of break-ins occurring late at night.
 The South reported 41% of all cases, followed by the West at 31.6%.
-Men aged 21 to 40 committed the majority of offenses.
-These break-ins resulted in higher insurance premiums and stricter coverage limits for many homeowners.
+Men aged 21 to 40 committed most offenses.
+Break-ins drove higher insurance premiums and stricter coverage limits for many homeowners.

 mglogo icon